OUR WHĀNAU

 About Me: Kia ora, I’m Theo.
 I was born in South Auckland and moved to Tauranga when I was eight.
 I did most of my schooling there before finishing my last year at Rosmini College.
 Basketball has been a big part of my life for many years, and I am excited to share my knowledge and experiences with the wider Auckland Community.

-Position: Developing sustainable participation in basketball and driving engagement at schools and clubs in local communities throughout Central Auckland.
+Position: Central Development Officer - developing sustainable participation in basketball and driving engagement at schools and clubs in local communities throughout Central Auckland.

-Theo's all-time favourite basketball player: KING JAMES - No need to explain
+Theo's all-time favourite basketball player: Steve Novak, Steve Nash, & KING JAMES - No need to explain

 Theo's favourite food: Anything my wife cooks.